pablomanez/Tetris-SFML/README.md

 # Tetris-SFML

-Classic tetris made in c++, using SFML library.
+Classic Tetris game, made in c++ using SFML library.